OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 Third-party cookies could also be stored on your PC or end device when using XING and/or XING applications which are partially or entirely provided by third parties.
 You can prevent such cookies from being stored in your browser by adjusting the browser settings accordingly.

 XING uses so-called pixels, Web beacons, clear GIFs and other similar mechanisms ("Pixels").
 A pixel is an image file or link to an image file added to the Website code but not sent to your end device (e.g. PC, smartphone, etc.).
-Pixels are largely used for the same reasons as cookies, i.e. to analyze the number of people who use our website or, if the user's email program allows HTML, to determine whether and when an email was opened.
+Pixels are largely used for the same reasons as cookies, i.e. to analyze the number of people who use our website or, if the user's e-mail program allows HTML, to determine whether and when an e-mail was opened.
 Pixels help us to check and optimize the effectiveness of our Websites, offers and advertising campaigns.
 Pixels do not provide us with personal information and do not enable us to track users.
 Pixels are usually used in conjunction with cookies.
 If you have deactivated the use of cookies in your browser, then the pixel will only report an anonymous website visit.

 We also use pixel-based and cookie-based conversion tracking technologies in order to be able to measure the success of our advertising campaigns, for example.
 To this end we use technologies provided by Google, Yahoo!, Bing etc. The following links contain information these providers have published with regard to cookies and opting out: